ririw/weekendproject-autocomplete/README.markdown

     may track failures when they happen.
   * Sat Jun 14 17:43:53 EST 2014 - I originally had a single string for a search.
 I changed this to an Array[String], because that makes way more sense when it comes to querying.
 Not sure how I could have anticipated this one though...
-  * Sat Jun 14 17:43:53 EST 2014 - Not quite a bug, but I'm worried about my current
+  * Sat Jun 14 17:43:53 EST 2014 - Not quite a bug, but I'm worried about my current version (git sha version: afd1a9d1075a30266cfbd0b918dba63f188b21f2) of the SearchSourceDataSet.
+It uses a sequential scan for every query.
+    This needs updating to use some sort of index.
+But the problem is that if I use a prefix index or something, but then I may need BUC for that as well!

 # Acknowledgements